shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 two groups: the default group "all" and the fix group (which can also be "all").

-During the MCEMC exchange move, the particles are exchagned between the system and a finite ideal gas reservoir (gauge cell) such that the total number of particles in the combined system (system + gauge cell) remains constant and equal to ntotal.
+During the MCEMC exchange move, the particles are exchanged between the system and a finite ideal gas reservoir (gauge cell) such that the total number of particles in the combined system (system + gauge cell) remains constant.

 .. math.:
     N_{total} = N_{system} + N_{gauge}